theothertomelliott/IntroToSpriteKit/README.md

 Add a physics body to the Pacman sprite.
 Add mass and set the gravity for the scene to -2.

-Apply impulse to Pacman on a tap, which will give the sprite upward velocity.
+Apply an impulse to Pacman on a tap, which will give the sprite upward velocity.

 ### Handle collisions with walls